godot-escoria/escoria-demo-game/docs/esc_reference.md

 Dialogs
 -------

 To start a dialog, use the "?" character, with some parameters, followed by a list of dialog options.
+This hides the HUD.
 Each option starts with the "-" character, followed by a parameter with the text to display in the dialog interface.
 Inside the option, a group of commands is specified using indentation.
+Use "!" to signify the dialog is over and the HUD may be restored.
+The HUD will not be restored if the running event is flagged NO_HUD.
+Either way the Escoria virtual machine will know if the game is in a dialog context.

 Example: